mingbocui/Generate-LicensePlate-with-GAN/README.md

 ## Background

 License plate detection is a general task for most autonomous driving comopany.
 To train a license plate detector with better performance, we had to feed as many pictures into the model as possible.
+However, collecting real license plates will cost resource and may infridge on strangers' privacy.
+One solution is that we could generate license plate with simple python script, just like what we provide in 'genPlate.py'(Easy work, just random combinations of Characters and Digits).
+One following problem is that the generated plates are all of high quality.
+Training model with high quality images may cause your model degrade in the real world scene.
+Of course thta you could add Gaussian noise and make some transformations on these images to lower the resolution of images delibrately.
+But, we could not guarantee that the generated images will have the same distribution with real world images.
+Here 'GAN' comes to the rescue.

-However, given the huge efforts and privacy concerns of collecting real license plates.
+Given the huge efforts and privacy concerns of collecting real license plates.
 Given that,

 Standard Readme started with the issue originally posed by [@maxogden](https://github.com/maxogden) over at [feross/standard](https://github.com/feross/standard) in [this issue](https://github.com/feross/standard/issues/141), about whether or not a tool to standardize readmes would be useful.
 A lot of that discussion ended up in [zcei's standard-readme](https://github.com/zcei/standard-readme/issues/1) repository.
 While working on maintaining the [IPFS](https://github.com/ipfs) repositories, I needed a way to standardize Readmes across that organization.
 This specification started as a result of that.